Thailand detects first case of Omicron variant | Health

 - Thailand

-Opas said authorities had also limited travel from other African countries and were monitoring for more potential cases among international travelers.
-Thailand reported 4,000 new coronavirus cases and 22 new deaths on Monday, taking the tally to more than 2.1 million cases and 20,966 deaths since the pandemic started last year.
+Opas said authorities had also limited travel from other African countries and were monitoring international travelers for more potential cases.
+Thailand reported 4,000 new coronavirus infections and 22 new deaths on Monday, taking the tally to more than 2.1 million cases and 20,966 deaths since the pandemic started last year.

-More than 57% of people in Thailand has received 2 doses of COVID-19 vaccines, health ministry data showed.
+More than 57% of people in Thailand have received two doses of COVID-19 vaccines, health ministry data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)